-The meritocratic principle says that positions and rewards should only be distributed on the basis of the performance of the individual person and not on the basis of their attributed status (e.g. their gender, origin, parental home, or ethnic affiliation).
+The meritocratic principle says that positions and rewards should only be distributed based on the performance of the person—not on the basis of their attributed status (e.g., gender, origin, parental home or ethnic affiliation).

 Social (vertical) mobility

-The openness of a society can be seen from the level of social mobility.
+The openness of a society can be perceived by studying the possibility of social mobility.

 The medieval estate-based society can be seen as an example of extremely low social mobility.
-There is also currently a decrease in social mobility in industrial countries, due to recession.
+Currently, due to the recession, there is a decrease in social mobility in industrial countries.

-Poverty, unemployment, homelessness, and belonging to a social fringe group can mean exclusion from society – social deprivation.
-Social deprivation has a negative impact on health independent of a person’s level of education and their occupation.
+Poverty, unemployment, homelessness, and belonging to a social fringe group can mean exclusion from society, i.e. social deprivation.
+Social deprivation harms health, independent of a person’s level of education and occupation.